 It is important to collect data on riparian areas because the indicators of riparian function (listed below) can lead to the identification of activities that may be hindering the natural riparian recovery process.

 Riparian Assessment Training

-The training will focus on the nature and function of stream and riparian zones and the benefits and direct impacts from healthy riparian zones.
-The riparian education programs will cover and introduction to riparian principles, watershed processes, basic hydrology, erosion/deposition principles, and riparian vegetation, as well as potential causes of degradation and possible resulting impairment(s), and available local resources including technical assistance and tools that can be employed to prevent and/or resolve degradation.
+The training focuses on the nature and function of stream and riparian zones, and the benefits and direct impacts from healthy riparian zones.
+The riparian education programs covers an introduction to riparian principles, watershed processes, basic hydrology, erosion/deposition principles, and riparian vegetation, as well as potential causes of degradation and possible resulting impairment(s), and available local resources including technical assistance and tools that can be employed to prevent and/or resolve degradation.